HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Chart Aesthetics

 Remember that you create a chart to help the reader understand the story, not to confuse them.
-Decide if you want to show absolute numbers, percentages, or percent changes, and do the math for your readers.
+Decide if you want to show raw counts, percentages, or percent changes, and do the math for your readers.

 #### Avoid chart junk